SwissTPH/timci/README.md

 #### ruODK
 To install `RuODK`, which is the R client that the `timci` package uses to simply interact with the Application Programming Interface (API) of ODK Central, please follow the instructions provided [here](https://docs.ropensci.org/ruODK/#install).

-If the `sf` package does not want to be updated, you can simply
+When trying to upgrade RuODK, if you encounter difficulties to upgrade some of the dependencies (e.g., `sf` package), you can switch dependencies and build_vignettes from TRUE to FALSE.

 ```r
 if (!requireNamespace("remotes")) install.packages("remotes")